phalcon-orphanage/docs/en/reference/models.rst

 Working with Models
 ===================
 A model represents the information (data) of the application and the rules to manipulate that data.
 Models are primarily used for managing the rules of interaction with a corresponding database table.
 In most cases, each table in your database will correspond to one model in your application.
-The bulk of your applicationâs business logic will be concentrated in the models. is the base for the modelsin a Phalcon application.
-It provides database independence, basic CRUD functionality, advanced finding capabilities, and the ability to relate models to one another, among other services.
+The bulk of your application's business logic will be concentrated in the models.

-Phalcon_Model_ avoids the need of having to use SQL statements because it translates dynamically to the respective database engine.
+Phalcon_Model_ is the base for the modelsin a Phalcon application.
+It provides database independence, basic CRUD functionality, advanced finding capabilities, and the ability to relate models to one another, among other services.Phalcon_Model avoids the need of having to use SQL statements because it translates dynamically to the respective database engine.

 .. _Phalcon_Model: ../api/Phalcon_Model.html